moldstruct/mc-md/README.md

 - Iron.

 With a bit of programming knowledge this can easily be extended, look in the `md.c` file in `gromacs-4.5.4-MCMD/src/kernel`.

+### Only serial simulations
+Currently a simulation can only utilize one core.
+One can however run many simulations in parallel, as one might want enough simulations to evaluate statistics.

+### Systems blowing up (Too much!)
+For high ionization we get huge forces, this can make the numerical integration unstable.
+If you suspect this check the kinetic and potential energy of the system.
+As long as they look relativly smooth it should be okay.
+The work around is usually to lower the stepsize.
+The simulations in the publication are done at 1as timestep.